editorconfig/editorconfig-core-c/README.md

 Contributing
 ------------

-This is the README file for the *EditorConfig core* codebase.
+This is the README file for the *EditorConfig C Core* codebase.
 This code produces a program that accepts a filename as input and will look for `.editorconfig` files with sections applicable to the given file, outputting any properties found.

 When developing an editor plugin for reading EditorConfig files, the EditorConfig core code can be used to locate and parse these files.
 This means the file locator, INI parser, and file globbing mechanisms can all be maintained in one code base, resulting in less code repitition between plugins.